 For more than 25 years, education’s most innovative community leaders, and principals have gone above and beyond to meet the needs of children in their community.
 The charter school supporters, coming from diverse racial, socio-economic, and political backgrounds, are united by their shared belief in the life-changing an excellent public education has on all children.
 Take a moment to meet those whom have paved the way for the charter school movement.

-Charter Schools Lifetime Achievement Awardee
+2018 Charter Schools Hall of Fame Awardee

 Dr. Wyatt Tee Walker is the former chief of staff to Rev. Dr. Martin Luther King Jr. He helped organize the 1963 “March on Washington,” and the 1963 protests in Birmingham, Ala., which led to the passage of the 1964 Civil Rights Act.
 His concern for educational excellence as a continuation of his civil rights activism led him to advocate for a charter school in the Harlem community, where he co-founded the Sisulu-Walker Charter School of Harlem, the first charter school in New York approved by the State University of New York.